AffanMhz/TAP-Box/README.md

 We welcome contributions from the community!
 Whether you're interested in:

-- Hardware design improvements
+- 🔧 Hardware design improvements
-- Software optimization
+- 💻 Software optimization
-- Documentation
+- 📚 Documentation
-- Testing and feedback
+- 🧪 Testing and feedback
-- Educational content development
+- 🎓 Educational content development

-**Please read our Contributing Guidelines before submitting pull requests.**
+- ♿ Accessibility research

 ### How to Contribute